 High cost Selling

 Small cost Selling

-Anyone that lands a sales job from applying is a born salesperson.
+Anyone that applies and lands a sales job is a born salesperson.
 You would not apply to be a comedian unless your heart and passion persuaded you to.
 Your inner self is what makes you.
 You can be the prettiest or ugliest in the world but your inner self is what makes you who you are.

 Too many people with the passion to sell give up only because the company or product they sell for does not fit them.
 I know you want to provide for yourself and/or your family but you need to keep on trying.
 When you give up with excuses then you are doing you and your family no good.
 Many people turn to drinking, smoking or drugs because they are unhappy with what they do.

 If you are driven toward selling something then Quit and Quit again until you find what you are looking for.
 There is a difference in selling and it is not one size fits all.
 There are so many choices out there that if you take a leap of faith and have a passion for what you are doing then I know you will be successful.

 On the other side of the coin if you give up everything for the sales then you will find misery in what you are doing.
 I know a salesperson that had been through a few divorces because he put selling ahead of his family.
 He had a territory that went through his home city and he would purposely choose not to stop and visit his wife and kids for selling.
 He would drive right passed his home to continue unto his customers.
 You have got to have a balance in life to enjoy your success.